 Wet cat food

-Unopened wet cat food can last from four months to three years, but as soon as it is opened it should be sealed and kept in the fridge and used within five to seven days.
-It should only be kept out at room temperature (or in your pet’s bowl) for four hours.
+Unopened wet cat food can last from four months to three years.
+As as soon as a can of cat food is opened it should be sealed and kept in the fridge and used within five to seven days.
+It should only be kept out at room temperature (or in your pet’s bowl) for four hours; if the food is left out for longer than this, it should be thrown away.

 Dry cat food